vinaysanga/face-detector/README.md

 # face-detector

 This is a Python script for detecting the faces present in an image.
 It is just a wrapper over the haar classifier from OpenCV library.
-The script will detect the faces, crop them up and save them in a folder having name matching the image-name.
+The script will detect the faces, crop them up and save them in a folder having name same as the image-name.

 ## Getting Started